top of page

 Your clients are the same way when it comes to agreeing to an appointment.

-Most agencies have some customers who are happy and enthusiastic about coming in for an appointment, but a large portion of most insurance clients tend to be somewhat hesitant to come in for the review.
+Most agencies have some customers who are happy and enthusiastic about coming in for an appointment.
+Still, some insurance clients are hesitant to come in for the review.

 The list could go on and on.

-Most of these hesitations come from them not knowing the importance, value, and benefits of reviewing their coverage with their agent.
+Most of these hesitations come from a lack of (and need for) understanding of the importance, value, and benefits of reviewing their coverage with their agent.

 Whether you’re...

-Here are a few tips to help you prepare your customers for a review:
+Here are a couple of tips to help you prepare your customers for a review:

 Set expectations with new clients.

-When you onboard a new client, simply let them know that you’ll reach out periodically (once a year or so) to invite them in for a review.
+When you onboard a new client, let them know you’ll reach out periodically (once a year or so) to invite them in for a review.

 Let them know why you hold review appointments annually: